-d.
+e.
 Foreign currencies

-In preparing the Company's financial statements, transactions in currencies other than the Company's functional currency (i.e., foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.
+In preparing the financial statements of each individual entity, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.

 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
 Exchange differences on monetary items arising from settlement or translation are recognized in profit or loss in the period in which they arise.